-Begin by backing the adjusting screw on the LFCP15 pilot valve all the way out by loosening the lock nut and turning the adjusting pin just until it comes off the tension (See Images 1 and 2 below).
+Begin by backing the adjusting screw on the LFCP15 pilot valve all the way out by loosening the lock nut and turning the adjusting pin just until it comes off the tension.

-Ensure the inlet and outlet shutoffs on the pilot system are open
+Ensure the inlet and outlet shutoffs on the pilot system are open.

 If your valve includes a speed control, loosen lock nut.
-Set the valve to its fully closed position and back it off approximately 11⁄2 to 2 turns from fully closed (See Images 3 and 4 to the right).
+Set the valve to its fully closed position and back it off approximately 11⁄2 to 2 turns from fully closed.
 The speed control can be fine-tuned once the valve startup has been completed.